Peter Bjorn and John

-Peter Bjorn and John are a Swedish indie pop/rock band formed in Stockholm in 1999, named after the first names of the band's members: Peter Morén (vocals, guitar and harmonica), Björn Yttling (bass guitar, keyboards and vocals) and John Eriksson, known in his solo work as Hortlax Cobra (drums, percussion and vocals).
+Peter Bjorn and John are a Swedish indie pop/rock band formed in Stockholm in 1999, named after the first names of the band's members: Peter Morén (vocals, guitar, harmonica), Björn Yttling (bass, keyboards, vocals) and John Eriksson, known in his solo work as Hortlax Cobra (drums, percussion, vocals).
 Yttling also worked as producer for the band's first four albums.

-Their 2006 single "Young Folks", which featured Victoria Bergsman, formerly of the Concretes, was a top 20 hit in the UK Singles Chart, and was featured in the football video game FIFA 08, the baseball video game MLB 2K13, the singing game Lips, as the school project in the film Bandslam, as part of the soundtrack of sitcom How I Met Your Mother, the opening track in the pilot episode of Gossip Girl, the theme tune to British Television adverts for Homebase store, and in the Air New Zealand "Safety Safari" surfing video.
+Their 2006 single "Young Folks", which featured Victoria Bergsman, formerly of the Concretes, was a top 20 hit in the UK Singles Chart, and was featured in the football video game FIFA 08, the baseball video game MLB 2K13, the singing game Lips, as the school project in the film Bandslam, as part of the soundtrack of sitcom How I Met Your Mother, the opening track in the pilot episode of Gossip Girl, the theme tune to British television adverts for Homebase store, and in the Air New Zealand "Safety Safari" surfing video.
 It was also named NMEs second-best track of 2006, beaten by "Over and Over" by Hot Chip.
 In Australia, it was voted number 16 in the annual Triple J Hottest 100 for 2006.
 In recent years, Lars Skoglund of the band Laakso has filled in for Eriksson on drums and played bongos during some live shows since the latter developed tinnitus, and incurred a shoulder injury on the tour for 2011's Gimme Some.

 History

 Formation: 1997–2000

 Morén and Yttling began playing music with each other while in school.
-They shared an interest in bands such as The Stone Roses and Ride, and would draw inspiration from acts they heard on the radio while growing up, including Depeche Mode, Fleetwood Mac and Orchestral Manoeuvres in the Dark (OMD).
+They shared an interest in bands such as The Stone Roses and Ride, and would draw inspiration from acts they heard on the radio while growing up, including Depeche Mode, Fleetwood Mac and OMD.
 They are also influenced by, but not interested in replicating, classic '60s baroque pop, power pop and new wave.
 Their first band Piggy In The Middle released the album Images & Distorted Facts in 1997 before disbanding after Morén and Yttling moved to Stockholm, whereupon they met Eriksson in 1999.
 Their first gig as Peter Bjorn and John was an unsuccessful one aboard a boat in Stockholm; their expectations were not high from the start, as they "just wanted to make good music for [their] own amusement".